 Write down positive quotes and place them in library books for someone to find.
 Leave a workmate a compliment on a sticky note.
 Write a love note on the shower door for your spouse to discover.
 Etch a positive message in the sand.
 Put a love note in a lunch box for your child to read at school.

-I’m sure you can come up with some ideas of your own.
+All you baby boomers out there, I’m sure you can come up with some ideas of your own.
 Just brighten up someone’s day!

 Images, in order of appearance, courtesy of suphakit73, BJWOK, and David Castillo Dominici at FreeDigitalPhotos.net.